Results & Downloads

 CONNECT Leaflet

-The official leaflet of the horizonEU project “CONNECT” is available, containing project information, mission, vision and goals of the project.
+The official leaflet of the Horizon Europe project CONNECT is now available, containing information about the consortium, the project’s mission, vision and objectives.